EquineEngineer/Sag-Onboarding/Grafana_setup.md

 > To install other versions of Grafana, select an appropriate version on the [Grafana website](https://grafana.com/grafana/download) and download a **standalone binary**

-3. Copy downloaded binary to the Grafana repository
+3. Copy the downloaded binary to the Grafana repository

 ```bash
 cp -r grafana-9.3.6/bin/ SmartCommunities/grafana-9.3.6_E_DB1/